Jonybang/Geesome-CMF/readme.md

 Due to use laravel framework in backend - this CMF uses all its advantages and removes all restrictions of custom fraemworks (like MODX).

 General entities:
-- Page - page entity for store title, alis(uri), description, content, is_published flag and other general page info;
+- Page - page entity for store title, alis(uri), description, content, is_published flag and other general page info.
+Resources - analog of MODX;
-- Template - laravel template with path in resources/views/templates folder, which the used for render page with his data in {{$page}} variable;
+- Template - laravel template with path in resources/views/templates folder, which the used for render page with his data in {{$page}} variable.
+Template - analog of MODX;
 - SubField - bind to templates for input and output sub data in pages(as images, sliders data, additional text blocks and etc.).
 Template Variables(TV) - analog of MODX;
 - ControllerAction - bind to templates for execute some laravel CustomController@myAction when page rendered and get data from it.
-Sinppets - analog of MODX;
+Snippets - analog of MODX;
-- Setting - some variables for change backend and fronted logic or mode;
+- Setting - some variables for change backend and fronted logic or mode.
+Also available in templates;
 - Dictionary and DictionaryWord - certain general phrases, which are not related to any page or other custom entity(as 'Subscribe', 'Copyright' and etc.).
+Also available in templates.

 Sub entites:
 - SubscriberGroup and Subscriber - created for оrganization of mailing about news ot other important site events;